hyperspacedev/starlight/.github/contributing.md

 >
 > - Custom emojis from the user's server can be used in a post by typing its shortcode or inserting it through the new emoji picker*.
 > - Posts and profile names display custom emoji.
-> - A new utility, emojifyHTML, will automatically replace emoji shortcodes with img elements.

 ### Reference existing issues and PRs